-Here are some beach books to get you geared up for summer.
+Here are some beach books for your summer time reading list to get you geared up for summer.

 “The Seaside Switch” by Kathleen V. Kudlinski is a book packed with information about tides and creatures in the sea.
 As a child I found nothing more fascinating than a tide pool and all the scurrying crabs and this book captures that.
 It’s main story is how the tide changes throughout the day and brings with it different animals.
 The book is too long for most toddlers but my son enjoyed pointing out the animals in the book.

 “What Lives in a Shell” by Kathleen Weidner Zoehfeld is another great book in the Let’s-Read-And-Find-Out Science series.
 This book is a little long for toddlers but really easy to break into parts.
 The book starts talking about snails, then moves to turtles and finally sea shells.
-I read it to my son in parts, and that was perfect for his 2 year old attention span.
-This book like the others in the series break down facts to a preschoolerslevel without loosing any substance.
-If you are looking for a non fiction book for your little one, you must check out this series, they are hands down my favorite non fiction for young children.
+I read it to my son in parts, and that was perfect for his 2-year-old attention span.
+This book like the others in the series breaks down facts to a preschoolers level without losing any substance.
+If you are looking for a nonfiction book for your little one, you must check out this series, they are hands down my favorite nonfiction for young children.